NinaBosco/project3/README.md

 Nina Bosco

-This project is an editable to-do list.
+This react app is an editable to-do list.
 Users can create a list, remove items, strikethrough items, and update items.
-There is a contact page for users who wish to leave a message.
+There is a contact page for users who wish to send a message to my email through web3forms.

+Ideas for future improvement:
+1. Due dates for tasks with a calendar view
+2.